romain-gilliotte/tallysheet-timemachine/README.md

 ## Form creation

 Forms are created with the `TallySheet` class.
-Convenience methods are available to add variables, partitions and elements.
+Convenience methods are available to add questions, disagregations and elements.

 ```javascript
 const questionList = new QuestionList('123');